MLDSBigGuy/Mongodb-installation/README.md

 |Document | Object|

 - doc must have _id field
-- size of doc is 16MB. to store more than that, store across multiple docs n use GridFD package
+- size of doc is 16MB. to store more than that, store across multiple docs n use GridFS package in python

 # Mongodb-installation
 Mongodb installation steps in mac